Boston police investigating double stabbing in Downtown Crossing

-BOSTON (WHDH) - Boston police are investigating an early Saturday morning double stabbing in Downtown Crossing.
+BOSTON (WHDH) - Boston police are investigating an early morning double stabbing in Downtown Crossing that left two people hospitalized.

-Officers responding to the area of Summer Street around 2:30 a.m. found one person suffering from life-threatening stab wounds and another suffering from non-life-threatening stab wounds, police said.
+Officers responding to the area of Summer Street around 2:30 a.m.
+Saturday found two men suffering from non-life-threatening stab wounds, police said.

 The victims were transported to a local hospital.